Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

 How much money can you make?

-Entry-level salaries often start at around the £21,000 mark, and may climb to around £32,000 once you have become more experienced.
-The national average wage for journalists sits at around £23,000.
-However, although this is the average, it is quite dependent on seniority, location and experience; the upper end of the journalists’ salary leans toward £40,000 a year.
+Entry-level salaries often start at around the £18-20,000 mark and may climb to around £32,000 once you have become more experienced.
+Generally, the national average wage for journalists sits at around £23,000.
+However, although this is the average, it’s quite dependent on seniority, location and experience.
+The upper end of the journalists’ salary leans toward £40,000 a year, for example.

-Columnists and correspondents on those big-time national newspapers, however, can gaze proudly at £100,000 being added yearly to their bank balances, and successful financial journalists can do even better.
+Columnists and correspondents on those big-time national newspapers can gaze proudly at £100,000 being added yearly to their bank balances.
+And successful financial journalists can do even better.

-Are you the type always itching to pull out a deerstalker and magnifying glass?
+Are you always itching to pull out a deerstalker and magnifying glass?
 This may be the job for you.

 Who do you work for?

 All kinds of issues, from dodgy insurance claims to suspicions of adultery, are in the realms of private investigation.
-Although some matters may involve entanglements with the law, for the most part they will be civil problems, and are therefore outside the responsibility of the police.
+Although some matters may involve entanglements with the law, for the most part they’ll be civil problems.
+As such, they’re outside the responsibility of the police.
+All considered, it’s the ultimate way to make money being nosey.

 Most assignments come from law firms, followed by: